Sbu-05-exe/CSC301/README.md

 Emily here:
 Out of the 16 things to do, we still have:
-- responsive sidebar, slide down a bar, finish drop-down menu
+- responsive sidebar, slide down a bar-done, finish drop-down menu
 - Have at least 2 different responsive design features (got at least 1 though)
 - Finish commenting layouts for other pages - mainly normal flow
 - Check we have 20 different CSS attributes (seems likely though)